- 10-hole diatonic harmonica

 Verdict – The Hohner Rocket is the loudest of Hohner’s harmonicas, and Hohner claims that it’s easier to isolate notes on it (because its holes are slightly bigger.)
 This harmonica would definitely be a great choice for someone who’s needing a louder sounding harmonica.
 For playing unamplified choose a Rocket, or for playing through a bullet mic choose a Rocket Amp.
-The Rocket is not as responsive as I’d hoped for, and because of this factor, it doesn’t make it onto my list of favorite Hohner harmonicas (which are Crossover, Golden Melody, Special 20, and Marine Band.)
-Nonetheless, it’s a fantastic harp, and it’s worth considering.
+The Rocket is not as responsive as I’d hoped for, and because of this factor, it doesn’t make it onto my list of favorite Hohner harmonicas.
+(Personally I prefer the set of Hohner Special 20’s, and they cost less! 🤠) Nonetheless, it’s a fantastic harp, and it’s worth considering.
 TOTAL: 4.6 out of 5 Stars

 Bendability – This harmonica is incredibly easy to bend.
 And I find it easy to control the bends with great precision.
 This baby bends like a champ!
 5/5 Stars.

 Comfort – The Rocket’s ABS plastic comb with rounded corners, and rounded comfort plates make it a very comfortable harmonica on the lips and hands.
 And if you have very big hands, this might be a great choice for you, as the whole harmonica is ever so slightly larger than average.
 5/5 Stars

 Tone – The tone of this harmonica is great, and leaves nothing to be desired.
 Did I mention that it’s loud?
 5/5 Stars